Backendless/ui-builder-library/components/bl-animatedBox-component/README.md

 # Animated Box

 Animated Box is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
-This component displays for displaying an animated box with customizable animation settings.
-Animation starts automatically, you can control it using actions.
-Animation starts and stops depending on the visibility of the component on the page.
+This component is for displaying an animated box with customizable animation settings.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>